Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 <!-- ------------------------ -->
 ### Training and saving a machine learning model

-1. Project organization remains key, so let’s make a new subfolder called `training_and_prediction.py` under the `ml` folder.
+1. Project organization remains key, so let’s make a new subfolder called `training_and_prediction` under the `ml` folder.
 2. Now create a new file called `train_model_to_predict_position.py` and copy and save the following code:

     ```python